 Author: Steven Pressfield

-‘The War of Art’ outlines the types of obstacles that artists, entrepreneurs, athletes, and others have to overcome when trying to follow their creativity.
+‘The War of Art’ outlines the obstacles that artists, entrepreneurs, athletes, and others have to overcome when following their creativity.

 How to Stop Procrastinating: A Simple Guide to Mastering Difficult Tasks